13 Best Driveway Materials for Maximum Curb Appeal

-Your driveway is one of the first things people see when they approach your home.
+Your driveway is one of the first things people see when they approach your home, and according to the National Association of Realtors, exterior improvements deliver some of the highest ROI of any home renovation.
 It makes up 30–50% of your front-facing property.
 Choosing the right material can dramatically increase your home's curb appeal and value.

-Here are the 7 best driveway materials ranked by curb appeal impact, with honest pros and cons for each.
+Here are 13 driveway materials ranked by curb appeal impact, with honest pros and cons for each.

 1. Natural Stone (Flagstone / Bluestone)